ashishu007/ashishu007.github.io/blog/_posts/2020-06-19-Data-to-Text-Generation.md

 <!-- </kbd> -->
 <p style="text-align: center;"><b>Subtasks in D2T NLG <a href="https://www.jair.org/index.php/jair/article/download/11173/26378/">(source)</a></b></p>

-The tasks that needs to be performed in order to generate the full textual summary can be described as follows:
+The tasks that needs to be performed in order to generate the full textual summary from the input data can be described as follows:

 > First the system has to decide what the important events are in the data (a, **content determination**), in this case, occurrences of low heart rate (bradycardias).